Agade09/Agade-s-Smolov/README.md

 If you are able and willing, you can optionally have a 7 day version of the program which spreads out the volume across the week.
 This makes the volume a bit more manageable and the increased frequency may be beneficial to your progress.

+### Weights rounding

+Several weight-rounding options are available from a drop-down menu.
+The default "Common" option assumes you have IWF-style kg change plates (0.5,1,1.5,2,2.5) and 1.25 plates.
+The other options will round the weights to the specified number.
+For example, lbs users may want to round to the nearest 2.5 because 1.25 seems to be the smallest lb plate commonly available.

 ## Suggestions

 ### 1RM Test